Vitamix almond milk is the smoothest and creamiest raw almond milk I’ve ever made! I’m never going to make it any other way!

 This diy almond milk is so good and so easy!
 Just follow these simple instructions:

-2. Drain and rinse whole almonds.
+2. Drain and rinse whole almonds in cold water.

-3. Add almonds to Vitamix with 4 cups of water (I use filtered water), 3 pitted dates, 1 tsp vanilla extract and a pinch of sea salt. (you could also scrape a fresh vanilla bean and use that in place of the vanilla extract).
+3. Add raw almonds to Vitamix with 4 cups of cold water (I use filtered water), 3 pitted medjool dates, 1 tsp vanilla extract and a pinch of sea salt. (you could also scrape a fresh vanilla bean and use that in place of the vanilla extract).
 A pinch of salt doesn’t seem like a lot, but it really does bring out the flavor!

 4. Start Vitamix on the lowest speed.
 Then raise it to the highest speed and flip the switch to high for about a minute, or until you see the almonds in tiny particles.
+If you keep this high-powered blender on the highest speed for too long, it will heat the raw almond milk.
+However, it has to run long enough in order to give you a creamy milk.

 8. Save leftover almond pulp in the refrigerator or freezer for other uses.